NYTEMODEONLY/clyk-app/README.md

 # Clyk Biolinks App

 A powerful biolinks application built with PHP, designed to help users create beautiful, customizable link-in-bio pages.
+This is a rebuilt and enhanced version of the original Biolinks platform.

 ## 🚀 Features